a-scie/jump/docs/packaging.md

 above as well.
 The big differences are:

-1. The lift manifest needs to be fully specified like the one shown above via `SCIE-inspect coursier`.
+1. The lift manifest needs to be fully specified like the one shown above via `SCIE=inspect coursier`.
 In particular file size and hashes must be present as well as the information describing the scie-jump you're using in the "scie.jump" field.
 2. The last file in the "files" list must be a zip[^2].
 This is a requirement of the scie format.